-Bus tour to historical Kirkjubøur and around Tórshavn the capital of The Faroe Islands Monday and Thursday from 15th of June until the 20th of August
+Bus tour to historical Kirkjubøur and around Tórshavn the capital of The Faroe Islands Mondays from 5th of June until the 28th of August

 Kirkjubøur is the historical heart of the Faroes.
 The little village is located on the south west coast of Streymoy and offers a stunning view of the islands Hestur and Koltur.
 In the Middle Ages it was the Faroese Episcopal See, which made it the country’s spiritual and cultural hub.

 On this unique excursion we will drive through Tórshavn, quite possibly the world’s smallest capital, and then up across beautiful mountains, past the village Velbastaður clinging to the steep slopes.

 The bus trip will be both scenic and informative.
 We will visit the enigmatic Magnus Cathedral, built around the year 1300 by Bishop Erlendur, the St. Olaf’s Church and the Kirkjuböargarður estate farmhouse (Roykstovan), a stave house dating back to the turn of the first millennium, said to be the world’s oldest inhabited wooden house.
 To round off the visit, there will be lunch in the atmospheric Roykstovan.

 Included the excursion

 - Included: Bus trip with guide, a guided tour at Kirkjubø and coffee/the and cake in the atmospheric Roykstovan

 - Pick up: Hotel Føroyar, Oyggjarvegur, Tórshavn at 8:50 and Tórshavn Bus terminal at 9:00